Photo: Cook Islands Tourism

 Charlotte Piho is a a multi-international award winning photographer and her tours have been awarded Trip Advisor's highest award, ranking her turtle tours in the top 1% of experiences in the world.
 This is just one of her many photos (copyright, Charlotte Piho)

 The hour and half long "ultlmate tour" is described as a chance to "explore the hidden underwater gems of the Cook Islands with the locals."
 All snorkel gear is provided and no previous experience is necesssary.
 There's also a more pricey private tour but in both cases you'll go home with some world class professional photos.
 When I asked Cook Islands Tourism CEO, Karla Eggleton what one thing she'd recommend every visitor to the Cook Islands to do she said, with no hesitation, turtle tours.
-There are also turtle and eagle ray tours.
+But please please use only authorised tour operators such as Charlotte as this is a business which is getting out of control and harming these beautiful creatures.

 You can find out more about the tours Charlotte organises by clicking here.
 And take time to look at some of the many stunning photos she's taken